 At room temperature a single atom of cesium has 55 electrons in six orbits around its nucleus - two in the first level, eight in the second, eighteen in both the third and fourth, eight in the fifth and a lone single electron on the outside or valance level.
 It is the valance electron that emits energy at a specific frequency when excited by microwaves, as was first predicted in 1945 by Professor Isidor Rabi from Columbia University.
 With all due respect to Professor Rabi, he was not smarter than Newton, but as Newton put it, Rabbi was standing on Newton's shoulders.
 Seven years later the National Institute of Standards and Technology (NIST) built the first cesium atomic clock.
 They kept perfecting and miniaturizing the design until about 1968, when they established the highest standard of measurement - until recently

 Until 1989 cesium sold for less than $5 a gram (above).
-Then came the invention of cesium formate, a slurry that was liquid enough to lubricate drilling bits, and heavy enough improve drill efficiency and to carry rock back up the bore hole, while enduring the temperatures and pressures found thousands of feet underground.
+Then came the invention of cesium formate, a slurry that was liquid enough to lubricate drilling bits, and heavy enough improve drill efficiency and to carry rock back up the bore hole, while enduring the temperatures and pressures found thousands of feet underground at the point of a drill bit.
 By 1998 the price of 99% pure cesium was over $60 a gram.
 It was then that Cabot decided to maximize profits by extracting even the ore holding the up the roof of their mine.
 They shaved away the pillars supporting the ceiling, from 50 feet in diameter to just 25.
 In 2012 the price of cesium was $70.60 a gram.
 Then, in 2013, Cabot admitted that over the past three years at least a ton of rock had fallen into their mine because “The crown pillar...is unstable and requires immediate action”.
+Corporate greed was destroying the goose that laid the golden egg.

 The accuracy of cesium clocks is now the limiting factor in available cell phone channels, the accuracy of Global Positioning systems, higher precision and versatility in the electrical grid and better science in every field.
 So in the new generation of clocks, the NIST-F2, introduced on 3 April 2014, the chamber containing the cesium ball is chilled to minus 316 degrees Fahrenheit (-193 ºC).
-This does not change the frequency of the cesium, but it eliminates much of the “noise” of all the other atoms in the chamber, so the call of that single valance election can be more clearly heard and more closely defined.
+This does not change the frequency of the cesium, but it eliminates much of the “noise” of all the other atoms in the chamber, so the faint electromagnetic vibrations produced by that single valance election can be more clearly heard and more closely defined.
 Instead of losing a second every 20 million years, the NIST-F2 loses a second every 300 million years.
 With this the internet will get faster, cell phones will get more versatile and dependable and there will be more profit and better lives for every living human on earth.
+Until the cesium runs out.

 Bernic Lake (above) will drown Cabot's golden goose and the world's primary source of cesium within three years, unless something is done.
 Cabot's solution is to bulldoze a new road through the virgin forest, build dikes across the lake, and “de-water” the now isolated section over their mine.
 In Cabot's opinion, this provides “an optimal solution, in that it eliminates the immediate risk of flooding, minimizes the long-term footprint of the project, and upholds Cabot’s corporate commitment to being responsive, responsible and respected citizens...”.
 It will also keep oil pouring into pipelines around the world, and profits pouring into the pockets of Cabot directors and majority stockholders.
 It will continue to pour $28 million a year into the Lac du Bonnet economy, and save 150 jobs in Manitoba.
 It will also provide cesium for new NIST-F2 clocks world wide.
 And it may kill the three mile long Bernic Lake, and poison the Bird River, the Winnipeg River and Lake Winnipeg which all those sources pour into.